-West Branch High School may offer a summer school program for the summer of 2017.
+West Branch High School may offer a summer school program for the summer of 20172018.
 The student's end of year final grade in the course will be averaged with their grade in summer school.
 The student must earn a 70% overall grade (after the two grades are averaged) to earn credit for that course.
 Student must have a class grade of no less than 60% to qualify for admittance into the summer school program.
+Information will be distributed with the 4th 9 weeks report card.
+Course work, if offered, will be done through a cyber class.
 Transportation will not be provided by West Branch Area School District.